-Prolonged use of display screen equipment (DSE) such as computer monitors and portable devices may cause some employees to experience eye problems.
+Prolonged use of Display Screen Equipment (DSE) (also known as Visual Display Units or VDUs) such as computer monitors, and portable devices like laptops, tablets and smart phones may cause some employees to experience eye problems.

 Price - £17 per Voucher

-Alternatively, the £50 contribution can be used towards an upgrade to other frame ranges.
+Additionally, the £50 contribution can be used towards an upgrade to other higher priced frame ranges, when required solely for VDU DSE use and you the employee can pay the difference.

 In most workplaces, PC monitors and laptops are the most commonly-used VDUs (also commonly referred to as Display Screen Equipment, or DSE for short).
 DSE also covers tablets and smartphones, as well as CCTV screens monitored by security staff.